MapServer/MapServer/mapscript/python/README.rst

 ---------------

 Python `wheels <https://wheel.readthedocs.io/en/stable/>`_ have been created for Windows and uploaded to `PyPI <https://pypi.org/>`_ - the Python Package Index.
-This allows easy installation using `pip <https://pypi.org/project/pip/>`_.
+Note - MapServer binaries still need to be installed on the system, and are not included in the wheel itself, see the *Installation* section below.

-Other advantages of ready-made wheels on PyPI are:
+Advantages of ready-made wheels on PyPI include:

++ easy installation using `pip <https://pypi.org/project/pip/>`_
 + mapscript can be added as a dependency to `Requirements Files <https://pip.pypa.io/en/stable/user_guide/#id1>`_
 + mapscript can be easily added to a Python `Virtual Environment <https://docs.python-guide.org/dev/virtualenvs/>`_
 + Python2 or Python3 versions of mapscript can be installed and work with a single installation of MapServer